A website devoted to teaching/playing/composing for/ the King of Instruments

 This instrument came with 2 percussion stops (Great Chimes & Solo Harp).
 The top octave of the Great Chimes (C#50 to C61) was wired to double back an octave, but, unlike the Chimes in many pipe organs, it did go all the way down to bottom C1 and thus represented 49 equivalent bars.
 The Solo Harp ran all the way up to top C6 without doubling back and thus comprised 61 equivalent bars.
 Every stop in this organ including Chimes and Harp was equipped with 2 voicing variations (A and B) controlled by tilting tablets which permitted the organist to select from 168 equivalent ranks.
 The A voicing reflected more traditional voicing whereas on B the change in harmonic content in the strings and reeds resulted in a different tone, brighter in many cases, the open flutes, principals, and diapasons either become brighter or more wide-scaled and neutral in tone if not stopped and hollow-sounding.

-As for the tonality of individual stops, the Great Principal is extremely big like an English 1st Open.
+As for the tonality of individual stops, judging by how they are labeled, the sampling may not have been the best.
+Some of the stops are really fine, some are overly assertive or far smoother in tone than expected and of little use, and the tonality of some do not line up quite with their labels.
+The Great Principal is extremely big like an English 1st Open.
 When a leaner chorus is desired the Salicional could be substituted which is more like a 2nd Open in tone and strength; on B it's voice is less assertive, keener, with a prominent 12th.
-The 16-foot Principal is also very big and on B inclines to a dull tone with less harmonic content.
-The Flute Celeste is paired with the Bourdon and is extremely strong but good if the Great volume knob is turned down all the way.
+The 16-foot Principal is also very big and on B inclines to a dull, open flute tone.
+The Flute Celeste is paired with the Bourdon and extremely strong but good if the Great volume knob is turned down all the way.
 The 4' Rohr Flute is a big, burbley flute full of color in its lower range and good for solos.
-The Great Trumpets, as expected, are very loud and dominating.
-The Swell Principal is a 4th Open in strength and in combination with the Viole is very French sounding.
-The Swell flutes are all good and, as expected, are available at 6 pitches.
+The Great Trumpets, as expected, are very strong but smooth in tone, more like Tubas.
+The Swell Principal is a 4th Open in strength and in combination with the Viole is very French-sounding.
+The Swell flutes are all good and available at 6 pitches.
 The Swell reed chorus stands on a big Contra Fagotto and two Trompettes of medium strength at 8' and 4' pitches, respectively.
-The Hautbois is equally strong and rather dull in tone.
+The Hautbois is very loud and dull with a very prominent 12th.
 The Principal in the Choir/Positiv is a 3rd Open in strength.
-The Hohl Flute is open on A, stopped and hollow-sounding on B with less harmonic content, but good for solos on A or B, with or without Tremolo.
+The Hohl Flute is open on A, stopped and hollow-sounding on B with less harmonic content, but good for solos on both A or B, with or without Tremolo.
 The Cromorne on A is very French-sounding, on B more like a Clarinet.
-The Solo Diapason is strong, rather neutral in tonality, and finds its best use as a helper stop, adding desirable power to any big reed without appreciably affecting its tone.
-The Gamba and its paired Celeste are good and, curiously, are both identical on A and B. The Gemshorn is bright but not overbearing, and the Octavin is very assertive, almost piercing in tone.
-The Bassoon on A is very realistic for an actual Bassoon; on B it's brighter in the midrange and rounder in the bass.
-The Orchestral Oboe, as expected, is thin and keen, an excellent solo stop, and can be coupled for adding definition to a chorus without dominating.
-The Cor Anglais is very big and rather dull in tone.
-The Echo Cor De Nuit is very French sounding, particularly on B. The Erzahler is a bit strong, most beautiful on A, and thinner and brighter on B. The Bombarde chorus is a bit refined and raspy in tone, full of harmonic content but unexpectedly tame in strength.
-In an age where there are so many vile examples, the Vox Humana in this organ is especially good and "a Vox to die for."
-On A it's mixed with a very soft helper stop, and on B it's all by itself.
-The Pedal Principal on A sounds like an English Open Wood, and on B it's dull and flutey in tone.
+The Solo Diapason is strong, very wide scale, neutral in tonality, and finds its best use as a helper stop, adding power to the Tuba Mirabilis with affecting its tone.
+The Gamba and its paired Celeste are good but, curiously, identical on A and B. The Gemshorn is unusually bright and raspy, and the Octavin is very assertive, almost piercing in tone.
+The Bassoon on A is good, very realistic for an actual Bassoon, and on B it's brighter in the midrange and rounder in the bass.
+The Orchestral Oboe is thin and keen with a very weak fundamental.
+The Cor Anglais is very big but also very dull in tone.
+The Echo Cor De Nuit is good on A and very French-sounding on B. The Erzahler is a bit strong, more beautiful on A and much thinner, weaker, and brighter on B. The Bombarde chorus is tame, weak, and poor in fundamental making it of little use.
+However, in an age where there are so many vile examples, the Vox Humana in this organ is exceptionally fine.
+On A it's mixed with a very soft helper stop, and on B it's all by itself, but, either way, it's truly "a Vox to die for."
+The Pedal Principal on A sounds like a big English Open Wood, and on B it's very dull and flutey in tone.
 The Violone is quite good.
-The Fagott is very big and dominates when introduced.
-The 4' Schalmei is very nasal but good in Pedal solos with the 4' Stopped Flute in the Ch/Pos coupled.
-Curiously, the Contra Bourdon, tonally, is not a flute voice -- it inclines instead to a non-imitative string tone and would be more properly labeled "Contra Violone."
-When supplied with sufficient external amplification, equalization, and subwoofer speakers this stop, along with the Contra Bombarde, is valuable in adding depth and gravity to the fullest ensembles.
+The Fagott is big, dominates when introduced, and is best held back and saved for crescendo passages.
+The 4' Schalmei is good on both A or B for Pedal solos.
+Curiously, the Contra Bourdon in the middle octave of the pedals doesn't sound like a flute -- it inclines to a non-imitative string tone and by its tonality would be more properly labeled "Contra Violone."
+The Contra Bombarde is also far smoother than expected, lacks the edgy tone of a Bombarde rank, and sounds more like a Contra Basson.
+But when supplied with sufficient external amplification, equalization, and subwoofer speakers both of these Pedal 32's are still helpful for adding gravity to the fullest ensembles.

-This said, and speaking from experience, a good premise when playing this organ is to view the Solo as part of the Swell, and, if the hands happen to go to the Solo, the Echo can be blended in.
+This said, and speaking from experience, a good premise when playing this organ is to view the Solo division as part of the Swell, and, if the hands happen to go to the Solo, the Echo can be blended in.
 This is easily accomplished with manual coupling.
-But because the top manual is so far away, the Pedal division is a bit undersized for an organ this large, the inordinate strength of the Great stops [and, more recently, a few dead notes on this manual], and the fact that a lean full organ minus large scale flutes and big, tubby-sounding diapasons and principals may be preferable, the Great might be used with advantage as a coupling manual to the Pedal with the Choir/Positiv tuned true to, and being substituted for, the Great.
-This also allows 2 valuable stops available from the Allen expander module to be made available in the buildup to full organ.
-The Allen 10-2/3' Principal can be assigned to the Pedal and drawn with the Pedal 16' Principal to generate the differential tone of a 32' Principal.
-Similarly the Allen 10-2/3' Flute can be assigned to the Great and coupled to the Pedal with the Pedal 16' Sub Bass drawn to generate the differential tone of a 32' Sub Bass.
-The added gravity and color these 2 voices provide complements the Pedal's independent 32' foot Contra Bourdon [which sounds more like a Violone] and 32' Contra Bombarde.
-Each voice in this organ is independent with no unification or duplexing, and the Pedal Fourniture V is the only mixture stop in the organ without breaks.
-All others have one or more breaks, and the Swell Plein Jeu III sounds only through the bottom half of the Swell manual -- at F#43 it drops back, thus, above that note it sounds more assertive than expected.
-All (6) 16-foot manual stops run clear down to the bottom without breaking back.
-Voices of 2-foot pitch or higher either break back in the top octave or end at the top with some factory-programmed dead notes.
+Because the top manual barely inclined at all and is so far away, the Pedal division is a bit undersized for an organ this large, the Great stops are very assertive, the Great manual now has a few dead notes, and the fact that a lean full organ minus large scale flutes and big, tubby-sounding diapasons and principals is generally preferable, the Great can used with advantage as a coupling manual to the Pedal with the Choir/Positiv tuned true to, and being substituted for, the Great.
+The 10-2/3' Principal on Allen A and 16' Principal on Allen B can be assigned together to the Pedal MIDI coupler to generate the differential tone of a 32' Principal.
+Similarly, the 10-2/3' Gross Flute on Allen A can be assigned to the Great MIDI coupler and coupled to the Pedal with the 16' Pedal Sub Bass drawn to generate the differential tone of a 32' Sub Bass, or Untersatz.
+All Ahlborn, Allen, and Baldwin voices playable in this organ are independent with no unification or duplexing.
+All mixture stops in the main organ [with one exception, the Pedal V Fourniture] have one or more breaks, and the Swell Plein Jeu III sounds only through the bottom half of the Swell manual [at F#43 it drops back].
+All manual 16-foot stops in this organ also run clear down to the bottom without breaking back, but voices of 2-foot pitch or higher either break back in the top octave or end at the top with some dead notes.

 GREAT